 Based on the measures against the fundamental causes, at each center, the senior managers (Director and General Manager) will extract problems in the operational safety activities and create the environment where continuous improvement is entrenched.
-To this end, they will show the specific action policy (plan) concerning measures etc. (measures for reduce/improve risks), and check and instruct the situation of action appropriately.
+To this end, they will lay out the specific action policy (plan) concerning measures etc. (measures for reducing risks /improvement of the measures), and check and instruct the situation of action appropriately.
 Therefore, they will set the quality target based on the following items to ensure understanding of problems and improvement of operational safety activities.

-- For appropriate execution of security management of the facilities, supervisors (Director and General Manager) will ensure review through efforts such as reflection of the latest knowledge on storage and handling of nuclear fuel material and clarification of work procedures in preparation for possible accident and trouble. - The Director will establish the system to use the common nonconformity of organizations and findings to prevent the occurrence of accident including the one similar to this accident. - The supervisors (Director and General Manager) will ensure check of potential risks through efforts including confirmation of development of a work plan and its validity check from several perspectives.
+For appropriate execution of security management of the facilities, supervisors (Director and General Manager) will ensure review through efforts such as reflection of the latest knowledge on storage and handling of nuclear fuel materials and clarification of work procedures in preparation for possible accident and trouble.

+The Director will establish the system to utilize the common non-conformity and findings to prevent the occurrence of accidents including the one similar to this accident.

-The supervisors (Director and General Manager) will conduct the case study of this accident for raising the sensitivity to risks.
-In doing so, they will consider and implement the measures to reduce/improve the potential risks of one's own work.
+· The supervisors (Director and General Manager) will ensure check of potential risks through efforts including confirmation of development of a work plan and its validity check from several perspectives. $\cdot$ The supervisors (Director and General Manager) will conduct the case study of this accident for raising the sensitivity to risks.
+In doing so, they will consider and implement the measures to reduce risks and to improve measures of their own work.